 - Not very easy to assemble

-For those who want something for kids or to begin practicing on their own, then the Click n’ Play is the best cheap keyboard piano for you!
+For those who want something for kids or to begin practicing on their own, then the Click n’ Play is a good choice for those looking for a great budget keyboard piano.
 I like that it comes with three teaching modes and about 300 rhythms and timbres to choose from, along with the full record and playback options which make it the best for learning.

 - Easy to assemble and use